Dave-team/Knowledge-base/Business-Intelligence/Looker.md

     By default, we work on our own dev branch in Looker.
 This personal dev branch is read only to all other Looker users.
 Because dev branch is read only, we’d want to collaborate on different branches that are newly created for each project and based off master.
 This means that other Looker users can switch to the branch and review changes as well (e.g. compare your newly created branch against prod)

+## Looker training
+Looker training:
+- Kickoff: intro of me, and overview of what we’re going to do and get an understanding of how users want to use the data
+- Introduction: what is Looker and how is it helpful?
+- Looker demo: tour of what we have built so far in Looker
+- Essentials of Looker - dimension, measures, filters, pivots
+- Practical exercises for users to try.
+One can be guided by me and then they try themselves.
+Make sure they save it in own dashboard
+- Explanations of different Looker use cases and how this relates to what the users wanted to get out of the session
+- Table calculations, scheduling
+- Building dashboards